SiliconLabs/zigbee_applications/zigbee_green_power_gateway/README.md

-# Green Power Gateway example
+# Green Power gateway example
 ## 1. Summary
 This project was made for the Green Power Gateway KBA. //insert link here to the KBA when posted on the forums
 ## 2. Gecko SDK version